Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 The stability of the knee owes greatly to the presence of its ligaments.
 Each has a particular function in helping to maintain optimal knee stability in a variety of different positions.

-- Lateral Collateral Ligament (LCL) - This ligament travels from the outer surface of the femur to the head of the fibula.
-It resists impacts from the inner surface of the knee- varus forces.
+The lateral Collateral Ligament or LCL is on the outside of the knee and joins the outer surface of the femur to the head of the fibula.
+It resists impacts from the inner surface of the knee known as varus forces.

-- Anterior Cruciate Ligament (ACL) - The ACL is one of the most important structures in the knee- not least because injury to it may require extensive surgery and rehabilitation.
+The anterior Cruciate Ligament or ACLis one of the most important structures in the knee, not least because injury to it may require extensive surgery and rehabilitation.
 The cruciate ligaments are so called because they form a cross in the middle of the knee joint.
-The ACL, travels from the anterior (front) of the tibia to the posterior (back) of the femur and prevents the tibia moving forward.
+The ACL, travels from the anterior or front of the tibia to the posterior or back of the femur and prevents the tibia moving forward.
 It is most commonly injured in twisting movements.

-- Posterior Cruciate Ligament (PCL) - This ligament travels from the posterior surface of the tibia to the anterior surface of the femur and in doing so wraps around the ACL.
+The posterior Cruciate Ligament or PCL attaches from the posterior or back surface of the tibia to the anterior or front surface of the femur and in doing so wraps around the ACL.
+The posterior cruciate ligament prevents the knee joint from being bent back the wrong way.

 Each knee joint has two crescent-shaped cartilage menisci.
-These lie on the medial (inner) and lateral (outer) edges of the upper surface of the tibia bone.
+These lie on the medial or inner and lateral or outer edges of the top surface of the tibia bone.
 They are essential components, acting as shock absorbers for the knee as well as allowing for correct weight distribution between the tibia and the femur.

 The two main muscle groups of the knee knee joint are the quadriceps and the hamstrings.
 Both play a vital role, both moving and stabilizing the knee joint.

-- Quadriceps- The quadriceps muscle group is made up of four different individual muscles which join together forming the quadriceps tendon.
-This thick tendon connects the muscle to the patella which in turn connects to the tibia via the patellar tendon.
-Contraction of the quadriceps, pull the patella upwards and leads to knee extension.
+The quadriceps muscle group is made up of four different individual muscles which join together forming the quadriceps tendon.
+This thick tendon connects the muscle to the patella which in turn connects to the tibia via the patella tendon.
+Contraction of the quadriceps pulls the patella upwards and extends the knee.
+The quadriceps muscles consist of the biceps femoris, vastus medialis, vastus intermedius and vastus lateralis muscles.

-- Hamstrings-The hamstrings function in flexing the knee joint as well as providing stability on either side of the joint line.
+The hamstring muscles at the back of the thigh function in flexing or bending the knee as well as providing stability on either side of the joint line.
+The hamstring muscles consist of the biceps femoris, semitendinosus and semimembranosus.
+See knee joint muscles for more detailed information.